 Keep Your Brand Consistent and Your Message Clear

-2018 marks the 30th year that Dupont Chemical has hosted the DuPont Awards for Packaging Innovation program.
+2018 marked the 30th year that Dupont Chemical has hosted the DuPont Awards for Packaging Innovation program.
 They give awards to “companies that promote technological advancement, enhance customer product experiences, and demonstrate responsible packaging.”

 When you look at your packaging, does it enhance customer experience, or is it utilitarian, bouncing around inside a delivery truck?

 The eCommerce growth across all business segments in 13 global markets has increased parcel volume by 48 percent.Pitney Bowes

-There is a growing demand for packaging in all areas of eCommerce distribution channels. eCommerce packaging design must be lighter and use fewer materials, especially plastic.
+There is a growing demand for packaging in all areas of eCommerce distribution channels.
+Ecommerce packaging solutions must be lighter and use fewer materials, especially plastic.
 Labels and contents information should be clear and easy to read.

 Editorial Credit: Hadrian / Shutterstock.com